swallowcamel/nancywiki/Hosting-Nancy-with-Nginx-on-Ubuntu.md

     {
         public HelloModule()
         {
-            Get["/"] = parameters => "Hello World";
+            Get["/"] = parameters => "Hello World!";
         }
     }
 }
 ```

-To make sure all code at leasts builds under mono, we build the sln with xbuild.

-    D:\Development\Mono\NancyDemo>"C:\Program Files (x86)\Mono-3.0.2\bin\xbuild.bat" NancyDemo.sln

-Once the build succeeds copy NancyDemo.exe, Nancy.dll and Nancy.Hosting.Self.dll to the linux machine.
-We can test if it works by running the console app.

-    $ mono NancyDemo.exe

-Now open a browser and go to http://localhost:8888.
-We should see "Hello World".
+Make sure it works locally first!
+Go ahead and start the debugger.
+You should be able to go to `http://localhost:8888` in your web browser and see the "Hello World!" message.

 # Install nginx
 [nginx][nginx] is the webserver we're using.
 We configure it to forward all requests to the nancy self hosted application.
 The content folder with static files will be handled by nginx.